-Putt Putt creators Laura Edeen and Sarah Eisemon, in their second appearance at the new PRD event, constructed a recycled/upcycled garden that used a combination of cardboard boxes, cardboard tubes, brown packing paper and other packaging, plastic bottles and bottle caps and old clothing (stained or ripped), x-mas tree stands, an umbrella, pendant lamp frame, ornaments, a plant stand and mannequin
+Putt Putt creators Laura Edeen and Sarah Eisemon, in their second appearance at the new PRD event, constructed a recycled/upcycled garden that used a combination of cardboard boxes, cardboard tubes, brown packing paper and other packaging, plastic bottles and bottle caps and old clothing (stained or ripped), Christmas tree stands, an umbrella, pendant lamp frame, ornaments, a plant stand, and mannequin.

 “We have a great time making together and being part of this super fun Community Event,” they said.